mattermost/docs/source/configure/configuration-settings.rst

   - If Mattermost is run from an initialization file, environment variables can be set via ``Environment=<>``, or ``EnvironmentFile=<path/to/file>``.
 In the second case, the file specified contains the list of environment variables to set.
   - When settings are configured through an environment variable, System Admins can't modify them in the System Console.
 If a setting is configured through an environment variable, and any other changes are made in the System Console, the value stored of the environment variable will be written back to the ``config.json`` as that setting's value.
-  - For any setting that is not set in ``config.json`` or in environment variables, the Mattermost server uses the setting's default value as documented in the sections below on this page.
+  - For any setting that's not set in ``config.json`` or in environment variables, the Mattermost server uses the setting's default value as documented in the sections below on this page.

 .. warning::